Fanakartal/2dExample/README.md

 2dExample
 =========

-it is a Unity3D Game project called "Flying-Postman".
+It is a Unity3D Game project called "Flying-Postman".
 C# is used.

-its version now is demo-v5.
+Its version now is Version Alpha 1.0.